-Professional and personal tasks for managers often are similar.
+Professional and personal tasks for managers are often similar.
 In both settings, managers organize, direct, coach, supervise, and at times, discipline.
 One of the other common tasks for managers is budgeting and metrics.

 It is important that managers understand what to manage, why it’s important, and how to do it.
 This is where efficiency and effectiveness come in.
 By understanding the difference between these two concepts, managers can achieve success.